ULHPC/ulhpc-docs/docs/filesystems/lustre.md

 <!--scratch-mount-start-->

 The _scratch_ area is a [Lustre](http://lustre.org/)-based file system that provides high performance temporary storage of large files and is accessible across all cluster nodes.
 Use scratch to store working files and temporary large data files.

-- The scratch file system is not fully redundant, so do not use scratch to store files that cannot be recreated.
-For instance store only simulation output that can be recalculated.
+The scratch file system is providing redundancy and high availability that protect your data from corruption and loss of access in case of hardware failure, however, it is not a place to store files long term.

+- The scratch file system _is not a [backup](/data/backups/)_ solution.
+Your data is not protected in case of total system loss.
+- The scratch file system _is oversubscribed_, there is more space allocated to users than physically available.
+If the file system start filling up, then policies will be implemented to recover space, and your data may be deleted after a warning and a grace period that will allow you to move data to permanent storage ([GPFS](/filesystems/gpfs/)).

+The environment variable `${SCRATCH}` (which expands to `/scratch/users/$(whoami)`) points to a users scratch directory.
+The absolute path may change, but the value of `${SCRATCH}` will always be correct.

 !!! warning "Small file and random I/O"
     The scratch is best used to write large files in a continuous manner.
 Even though the Lustre file system can handle small file and random I/O better that our GPFS system, it still slows down considerably as the number of I/O operations increases.
 Typical example of operations with a lot random and small file I/O operations in the parallel compilation of large projects.